jeremyButtler/freezeTB/included-programs.md

 Chapter one: monsters that consume all hope

 - freezeTB: core program for freezeTB
-- guiFreezeTB: primrary gui that wraps freezeTB
+- ftbTclTk: primrary gui that wraps freezeTB
 - graphAmpDepth.r: Rscript that makes graphs for freezeTB

 ## Modules: